Six Safety Tips for Running with a Dog that Pulls

 1. Assess Your Dog

 While you might fancy the idea of running with your dog (and your pooch seems excited about it, too), not all dogs are suitable for this kind of activity.
+In fact, most dogs have unique needs and capabilities.

-- Dalmatians
+• Dalmatians

-- Greyhounds
+• Greyhounds

-- Jack Russell Terriers
+• Jack Russell terriers

-- Vizslas
+• Vizslas

-- Weimaraner
+• Weimaraner

 2. Start with Leash Training

-Instead of figuring out how to run with a dog that pulls, it is necessary to instill behavioral norms between you and your pooch and teach them loose leash walking before hitting the trails.
+It’s necessary to instill behavioral norms between you and your pooch and teach them loose leash walking before hitting the trails.

-- Start your training at a walking pace
+• Start your training at a walking pace.

-- Keep your dog close by your side
+• Keep your dog close by.

-- When your dog remains by your side, use positive reinforcement by periodically stopping to provide your dog with a small treat (more on this later)
+• When your dog remains by your side, use positive reinforcement by periodically stopping to provide your dog with a small treat (more on this later).

-- After your dog grasps the basics of walking on a leash, begin to pick up the pace, repeating the basics of stopping and rewarding when necessary
+• After your dog grasps the basics of walking on a leash, begin to pick up the pace, repeating the basics of stopping and rewarding when necessary.

 3. Have Your Dog Run Close by Your Side

-However, when you start running, your dog is likely not going to be perfect, even if it has been leash trained well.
-Since your dog will be more excited and more inclined to pull, you might consider purchasing a shorter leash that will help your dog stay close by your side.
+However, when you start running, your dog is likely not going to be perfect, even if they have been leash trained well.
+Consider purchasing a shorter leash that will help your dog stay close since your dog will likely be overly excited and be more inclined to pull.

 4. Use the Correct Type of Leash

-Therefore, selecting a sturdy traditional or hands-free leash is a far better and safer option.
+Selecting a sturdy traditional or hands-free leash is a far better and safer option.

 5. Hook Up to a Harness Instead of a Collar

-Ensuring that you are not running with a dog that pulls comes down to both training and equipment, as seen by the points listed above.
 While a good leash is critical for making the run easier for you, opting for a harness over a collar will also make the run easier for your pup.

-Just like you wouldn’t leave home without your driver’s license, your dog also always needs identification when going out for a run.
+Just like you wouldn’t leave home without your driver’s license, your dog also needs identification when going out for a run.

 6. Bring Some Treats for Positive Reinforcement